Ghamry0x1/BookStore/README.md

 ## BookStore ##

-**Bookstore** is a simple web application/RESTful API server with a simple front-end that is built using the MEAN Stack.
+**BookStore** is a simple web application/RESTful API server with a simple front-end that is built using the MEAN Stack.

 ## Usage ##
 - Clone or download repo